szaumoor/ZSTweaks/ZSTweaks/README.md

 - Wisdom penalty (which can kill, technically, and I guess remove spell slots from priests) lasts for 6 rounds now as opposed to 2 rounds.
 - Shadowdancers receive: +10% Hiding skills and +1 THAC0
 - Can cast Shadow Jump three times per day: teleport instantly to a place in sight, becoming invisible for 2 rounds, and becoming unable to critically miss for the duration.

+**Component 1584:** Make The Brass Blade +5 cast a more powerful Fireball not tied to caster level

+The Brass Blade allows you to throw a Fireball as per the 3rd level wizard spell, and it's tied to caster level which means only Fighter/Mages would be able to take advantage of the full power of this -- other classes would throw a much weaker Fireball.
+This changes the power so it casts instead a Delayed Fireball cast at max level (15d6 fire damage with vanilla values) at a particular target, regardless of presence or absence of caster level, and adds the power to cast Sunfire too.

+Technical side note: since Type 2 is bugged for op146, as it makes spells cast bypass magic resistance as if the caster targetted themselves, it uses now Type 0, which unfortunately means the spell casting will have the casting speed of the spells in question.

+Finally, it fixes two likely bugs: spells cast being set as conjurer spells instead of evocation, and the fire damage of the sword bypassing mirror images.

 </details>